 d.
 Fair: Candidate will demonstrate a high level of effectiveness at the department level (or above) in carrying out assigned committee or administrative responsibilities; or the candidate will demonstrate a "fair" patient care record.
 In addition, the candidate must demonstrate engagement with one or more local, regional, state or national professional organizations.
-The candidate will have demonstrated citizenship to the School of Medicine through effective participation and service on committees (SOM, GHS, University).
+The candidate will have demonstrated citizenship to the School of Medicine through effective participation and service on committees either within the School of Medicine or at the University level.